callowayproject/bump-my-version/docs/reference/configuration.md

 ## Global Configuration

-The general configuration is grouped in a `[tool.bumpversion]` or  `[bumpversion]` section, depending on if it is a TOML or INI file respectfully.
+The general configuration is grouped in a `[tool.bumpversion]` or  `[bumpversion]` section, depending on if it is a TOML or INI file, respectfully.

 ### allow_dirty